TalLychtenstein/RadioTherapyProject/README.md

 *conda activate arvous*

-*Option 2 : through the yml file in /home/shared/env_for_RT_project* just in case doesn't work
+Option 2 : through the yml file in /home/shared/env_for_RT_project just in case cloning the repo doesn't work

 open the terminal